menteenetwork/Mentee/README.md

 ## Minute-payment
 A mentor sets the price for each minute of his consulting.
 He starts the clock when a mentee checks in.

+# Development instructions
+Start by joining https://t.me/menteenetdev on Telegram

+At the current stage, we started building the front end in react and we have also Scatter implementation that needs to get updated and connected to the user profile.
+Mentee is built on the https://github.com/EveripediaNetwork code base and it uses https://github.com/qTox/qTox for communication, files transfer, groups, and screen sharing.

+## Educational courses
+Use https://github.com/EveripediaNetwork/backend-api to build Generate edu, Edit edu, Generate task.
+Everipedia's article module need to be transformed into modules for educational courses, quizzes and tasks.

+## User profile
+Use https://github.com/EveripediaNetwork/backend-api to build user profile.
+It requires Scatter connection.
+User profile needs to handle the following information:
+On-chain:
+- Balance detail: MNT stake, total MNT, available MNT, Mneteepower, Mentorpower
+- location
+- eos account
+- name
+- profession
+- about me
+- photo
+- goals
+- mentors
+- mentees
+- my courses
+- my votes
+- activity
+- education
+- skills
+- experience
+Off-chain, saved on IPFSs, private
+- detailed feedback from mentors and mentees
+- character traits

+We can use https://github.com/TokTok/c-toxcore to handle mentee-mentor connection requests.